jbright91/CircuitPython/README.md

-And here is how you should give image credit to someone, if you use their work:

-Image credit goes to [Rick A](https://www.youtube.com/watch?v=dQw4w9WgXcQ&scrlybrkr=8931d0bc)

 ### Wiring
 Make an account with your google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)